Groovy

 Closure with two parameters

-In the first parameter (e), the exception that has occurred and in the second parameter (err) an ErrorResponseData object is passed to the closure.
+In the first parameter (e), the exception that has occurred and in the second parameter (err) an ErrorResponseData is passed to the closure.
 The ErrorResponseData object can be configured in the closure according to the respective requirements.

 Snippet